-If you would move a step forward then you might also take into account parameters like country of origin, manufacturer, porcelain quality and culture-tradition (especially for the antique look Ottoman style cups with lid which are pretty expensive).
+If you would move a step forward then you might also take into account some parameters.
+Country of origin, manufacturer, porcelain quality and culture-tradition are a few of them.

 For daily usage try something simple and not too expensive.
-If you buy a set check if the item is also sold in singles in case you want a replacement.
+If you buy a set check if they have the item in singles as well.
+It’s a good practice in case you want a replacement.

-For special occasions you should choose a set that represents your personality and at the same time how much you respect your guests.
+For special occasions you should choose a set that represents mostly your personality.
 Look for Turkish coffee cup sets with workmanship and culture expression.